 If you are consistently making and reviewing your plans, you will always know where your business is headed and what needs to be achieved to reach your goals.
 It doesn’t matter if your plans are in the form of a formal document, a series of spreadsheets or a bunch of handwritten notes as long as all of the key components are there, and you are able to utilize it efficiently.

-Even with a plan in place, however, there are some common pitfalls people make when it comes to executing their plan.
-They include:
+Even with a plan in place, there are some common pitfalls people make when it comes to executing their plan:

 - Not sticking to the plan (or worse yet, developing one and then never looking at it again)